 Director Nick Evans has worked on some of the biggest shows of the decade – including Billy Elliot the Musical, the Jesus Christ Superstar stadium tour and the current international tour of Mary Poppins.

-Executive Producer and arts management consultant Donna Munday has most recently worked on such stellar shows as Harry Potter and the Cursed Child, Funny Girl starring Sheridan Smith, and Hamlet starring Benedict Cumberbatch.
+Executive Producer and arts management consultant Donna Munday has worked on such stellar shows as Harry Potter and the Cursed Child, Funny Girl starring Sheridan Smith, and Hamlet starring Benedict Cumberbatch.

 Tracy Brabin was elected as the Labour Co-operative MP for Batley & Spen in October 2016 following the murder of Jo Cox.
 A respected politician, actress and television writer, Tracy is best known for her role in Coronation Street.